Ships hit by U-boats

 History Completed in August 1901 as British Norman for Hessler & Co, West Hartlepool.
 1914 renamed Saltburn for J. Hessler & Co, West Hartlepool.
 1924 sold to Sweden and renamed Scania for Rederi-A/B Arild (J.A.
 Thore), Arild.

-Notes on loss
+Notes on event

-The Scania was abandoned after the first hit and fell behind the convoy where she was sunk by two torpedoes from U-202 at 13.32 and 13.47 hours.
+The Scania was abandoned after the first hit and fell behind convoy where she was sunk by two torpedoes from U-202 at 13.32 and 13.47 hours.

 If you can help us with any additional information on this vessel then please contact us.